sid346184/Langchain_models/README.md

 ### (For Dynamic Messages, use ChatPromptTemplate)

 ### Message Placeholder:

 ChatPromptTemplate ke andar multiple messages insert krne ke liye use hota h

+### Structured Output:

+It is used to get the output in different formats such as JSON on anything else

+USES:

+1. API Building
+2. Data Extraction
+3. Building AI agents